ClevelandClinicQHS/projects/demonstration/demonstration.md

-'projects' R package demonstration
+‘projects’ R package demonstration
 ================

 The user can install the `projects` package from the Comprehensive R Archive Network (CRAN):

 ``` r
 install.packages("projects")